horga83/shellChatGPT/README.md

 Combine -wW with -cc to start chat with voice input (whisper) support.
-Output may be piped to a voice synthesiser such as `espeakng`, to have full voice experience.
+Output may be piped to a voice synthesiser such as `espeakng`, to have full voice in and out.

 Stdin is supported when there is no positional arguments left after option parsing.
 Stdin input sets a single PROMPT.